-The assumption changes that most significantly impacted the total OPEB liability were an approximate \$11.8 million decrease in the per capita claims costs for Pre-Medicare and Medicare, as well as an approximate \$224.2 million decrease due to capped subsidy costs implemented in December 2019.
-Certain other assumption changes were noted but did not materially impact the total OPEB liability.
+Certain assumptions have been changed since the prior measurement date.
+The assumption changes that most significantly impacted the Net OPEB Liability are as follows: the per capita claims costs for Pre-Medicare and Medicare decreased the liability by approximately \$12 million and a capped subsidy costs implemented in December 2019 decreased the liability by approximately \$224 million.
+Certain other assumption changes were noted but did not materially impact the Net OPEB Liability.